davidtwilcox/clox/README.md

 of clox in Section III of Bob Nystrom's site [Crafting Interpreters](https://craftinginterpreters.com/).

 As the project grows, a standard library and new language features will be added.
 Expect this implementation to deviate from the original Lox specification in the future.
+When that happens, the project will be renamed (per Bob Nystrom's request in his book) to avoid confusion with the original Lox language specification.

 ### Built With

-C and the C standard library.
+* C and the C standard library
+* [Unity](https://github.com/ThrowTheSwitch/Unity) unit testing framework for C
+  * Note: this dependency is embedded in the `3rdparty/unity` folder in the repo due to a minor change in a header required for compilation on Windows 10

 <!-- GETTING STARTED -->